ePages-de/epages-devportal/_posts/2020/2020-02-11-unit-testing-in-react.md

   scope.done()
 })
 ```

+You can try this out on the `master` branch of the repo!

 Now, we actually test that the endpoint `/products` has been hit with query params `page=1` and `page=2`, thanks to the
 `scope.done()` call, which is an awesome feature of `nock`!
 It asserts that all of the mocked API endpoint calls have been hit!